-- The implementation of the Current Expected Credit Loss ("CECL") accounting standard could require us to increase our allowance for loan losses and may have a material adverse effect on our financial condition and results of operations. - Use of appraisals in deciding whether to make a loan secured by real property does not ensure the value of the real property collateral. - Southern States is subject to information technology and cybersecurity risk. - The accuracy of our financial statements and related disclosures could be affected if the judgments, assumptions or estimates used in our critical accounting policies are inaccurate. - Southern States depends on the accuracy and completeness of information about customers and counterparties. - Southern States is subject to reputational risk. - Southern States historical growth rate and performance may not be indicative of future results. - The internal controls that Southern States has implemented in order to mitigate risks inherent to the business of banking might fail or be circumvented. - Changes in accounting standards could materially impact Southern States' financial statements. - Severe weather, natural disasters, pandemics, epidemics, acts of war or terrorism or other external events could have significant effects on our business - The continuation of the COVID-19 pandemic, or other events that could affect the world economy, could have negative effects on our business. - Southern States is subject to risk from lawsuits and changing laws and regulations. - Market interest rates declined significantly during 2020, and generally remained low in 2021, but economic stimulus in response to the COVID-19 pandemic and as well materials shortages may increase inflation and interest rates. - Our profitability and liquidity may be affected by changes in interest rates and interest rate levels, the shape of the yield curve and economic conditions. - Liquidity risks could affect operations and jeopardize our financial condition. - Many new activities and expansion plans are subject to regulatory approvals - Southern States is subject to numerous laws designed to protect consumers, including the CRA and fair lending laws, and failure to comply with these laws could lead to a wide variety of sanctions. - Southern States is subject to the Bank Secrecy Act and other anti-money laundering statutes and regulations, and any deemed deficiency by Southern States with respect to these laws could result in significant liability. - · The obligations associated with being a public company require significant resources and management attention.
+- We are subject to risk due to increasing interest rates. - Use of appraisals in deciding whether to make a loan secured by real property does not ensure the value of the real property collateral. - Southern States is subject to information technology and cybersecurity risk.

+The accuracy of our financial statements and related disclosures could be affected if the judgments, assumptions or estimates used in our critical accounting policies are inaccurate. - Southern States depends on the accuracy and completeness of information about customers and counterparties. - Southern States historical growth rate and performance may not be indicative of future results. - The internal controls that Southern States has implemented in order to mitigate risks inherent to the business of banking might fail or be circumvented. - Changes in accounting standards could materially impact Southern States' financial statements. - Severe weather, natural disasters, pandemics, epidemics, acts of war or terrorism or other external events could have significant effects on our business. - Events that could affect the world economy could have negative effects on our business. - Southern States is subject to risk from lawsuits and changing laws and regulations. - Our profitability and liquidity may be affected by changes in interest rates and interest rate levels, the shape of the yield curve and economic - Liquidity risks could affect operations and jeopardize our financial condition. - Any new activities and expansion plans may be subject to regulatory approvals. - Southern States is subject to numerous laws designed to protect consumers, including the CRA and fair lending laws, and failure to comply with these laws could lead to a wide variety of sanctions. - Southern States is subject to the Bank Secrecy Act and other anti-money laundering statutes and regulations, and any deemed deficiency by Southern States with respect to these laws could result in significant liability and restrict our potential growth through branching and acquisitions. - The obligations associated with being a public company require significant resources and management attention.